Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] The security group for the instance does not have an inbound rule on port `22`.
 - [ ] The security group for the instance does not have an outbound rule on port `3389`.

-### While securing the connection between a company’s VPC and its on-premises data center, a security engineer sent a ping command from an on-premises host (IP address `203.0.113.12`) to an Amazon EC2 instance (IP address `172.31.16.139`).
+### While securing the connection between a company's VPC and its on-premises data center, a security engineer sent a ping command from an on-premises host (IP address `203.0.113.12`) to an Amazon EC2 instance (IP address `172.31.16.139`).
 The ping command did not return a response.
 The flow log in the VPC showed the following.
 What action should be performed to allow the ping to work?

 ![Question 58](images/question58_74_155.png)

 - [ ] In the security group of the EC2 instance, allow inbound ICMP traffic.
 - [ ] In the security group of the EC2 instance, allow outbound ICMP traffic.
-- [ ] In the VPC’s NACL, allow inbound ICMP traffic.
+- [ ] In the VPC's NACL, allow inbound ICMP traffic.
-- [x] In the VPC’s NACL, allow outbound ICMP traffic.
+- [x] In the VPC's NACL, allow outbound ICMP traffic.

 ### A global company handles a large amount of personally identifiable information (Pll) through an internal web portal.
 The company's application runs in a corporate data center that is connected to AWS through an AWS Direct Connect connection.
 The application stores the Pll in Amazon S3.
 According to a compliance requirement, traffic from the web portal to Amazon S3 must not travel across the internet.
 What should a SysOps administrator do to meet the compliance requirement?